Chime vs Cash App: Fees, APY & Overdraft Compared

 Cash App's Security

-Cash App balances held with a Cash Card are FDIC-insured up to $250,000 through Wells Fargo.
-Without the Cash Card activated, your balance may not carry the same protection, so activating the card matters for more than just spending.
+Cash App balances are eligible for FDIC insurance up to $250,000 through partner banks when you activate a Cash App Card.
+Savings balances are held at Wells Fargo Bank, N.A., Member FDIC.
+Without the Cash Card activated, your balance may not carry the same protection, so activating the card matters for more than spending.

 Cash App offers similar controls: instant card lock, transaction notifications, and PIN or biometric authentication for transfers.
-The platform also lets you enable Security Lock, which requires authentication for every payment rather than just sensitive ones.
+The platform also lets you enable Security Lock, which requires authentication for every payment rather than sensitive ones only.

 When your account gets frozen or a transaction goes wrong, support quality determines how fast you recover.